 Wines soured from their vineyard (made by Napa producers) were placed on tables within the various blocks that they were sourced from.
 This very unique tasting made them realize the dramatic differences in terroir and its effect on the wines simply based on which part of their property the grapes were sourced from.
 A ‘vineyard toolbox’ as Bruce calls it.

 Bob’s focus had always been on growing grapes rather then producing wines from the property.
 However Bruce was inspired by this tasting and eventually presented the idea of making their own wines to the family in 2000.
 Their first release was in 2008 – approximately 300 cases which has since grown to slightly over 800 cases with the 2014 vintage.

 Looking for a winemaker who would respect the characteristics of their site while highlighting the nuances of each vintage and not put a winemaker’s ‘stylized stamp’ on the wine, they eventually chose well respected winemaker Françoise Peschon, noted for her work at Araujo Estate (now Eisele Vineyard).

 Arguably one of the most highly sought after parts of the ranch is Block 1.
 This elevated block is on bench land soils, elevated with vines growing on slopes up to 26 degrees.
 The original plantings here were on hand dug terraces.
 After a redevelopment in 1990 there are no longer terraces – rather the vines follow the slope directly down to the valley floor.
 Also noteworthy is BOND Estates first wine, Vecina was sourced from this particular block.

 And there is a difference in character of the grapes from the lower sites to the upper sites.
 Grapes from the lower deeper soils often produce brighter fruit flavors with fine tannins whereas the higher slopes produce fruit that tends to be more earthy and even have a garrigue quality (chaparral).
-Each year grapes from seven blocks are harvested and vinified separately (using native yeasts) with the final blend resulting from a barrel selection.
+Each year grapes from seven blocks are harvested and vinified separately (using indigenous yeasts) with the final blend resulting from a barrel selection.